MikkoMMM/youtube-library/README.md

 The download.py script understands also URLs that are midway through a playlist.
 For example this would also work:

     ./download.py "https://www.youtube.com/watch?v=B9MPLboJM4c&t=0s&index=8&list=PLB3A7CCFD7CD5CF09"

-## download.sh
-download.sh works pretty much exactly like download.py.
-It's the older version of the download script and will be abandoned soon(tm).
-The major difference is the input method.
-This one uses KDE's KDialog.

 ## check-for-new-videos-in-downloaded-playlists.sh
 As its name suggests, the script will go through all of the playlists in your video library and display what playlist it is referring to, how many videos it has downloaded and the total number of videos in that playlist.